meshula/meshula.github.com/site/astro-site/src/content/blog/reading-wiener.md

 ---

-## XI.
-Mirowski: The Market's Cyborg Heart
+## X. Mirowski: The Market's Cyborg Heart

 In the mid-twentieth century, as Wiener was formalizing feedback in engineering, a parallel revoltuion was occurring in economics.
 Led by figures like Friedrich Hayek and later the neoliberal vanguard, the market was reimagined not as a place of human exchange, but as the ultimate information-processor - a giant, distributed computer.